 Saving and Investing Are Both Essential

-While some investments require a minimum amount to start, many don’t and starting with $20/week or $100/month – and increasing it when you can – will help you learn, gain confidence, and make investing a habit.
+You can start with $5/week or $100/month, and increasing it when you can will help you learn, gain confidence, and make investing a habit.

-Contact your HR department and look to trusted brokerages such as Vanguard, Fidelity, and Charles Schwab, to start contributing towards your retirement investments.
+Contact your HR department and look to trusted brokerages, such as Vanguard, Fidelity, and Charles Schwab, to start contributing towards your retirement investments.

 Just as we want women to see themselves as scientists, doctors, lawyers, politicians, and pilots – we want them to see themselves as investors too.